 Rollover fees

 You will pay a small rollover or overnight fee when you hold a CFD position overnight.
 This fee applies to all CFD markets on eToro, including cryptocurrencies and stocks.
 Coinpanda will automatically detect the rollover fees deducted from your balance and import the transactions as Margin Trading Fees.
-The total amount of fees paid will be included in your tax summary so that you can report these as deductible costs in your tax return if allowed by the tax authority in your country.
+The total fees paid will be included in your tax summary so that you can report these as deductible costs in your tax return if allowed by the tax authority in your country.

 Staking, interest, and airdrops